rogmide/springboard/ReactJS/Assessment/react-1/conceptual.md

 - Why is using an array index a poor choice for a `key` prop when rendering a list of components?

-	- Index doesn't uniquely identify your elements if the array change el index will change this will results in unnecessary renders hitting performance and data mapping issues.
+	- Index doesn't uniquely identify your elements if the array change the index will change this will results in unnecessary renders hitting performance and data mapping issues.

 - Describe useEffect.
 What use cases is it used for in React components?